Moored instrument data processing

 - plot profiles for ADCP (Acoustic Doppler Current Profiler) and thermistor chain data

-Parameters can be plotted concurrently and records from different instruments can be compared.
+Parameters can be plotted concurrently and records from different instruments compared.
 Data values are NOT changed or removed, but may be flagged if they appear suspect.
 Data values that the originator regards as suspect are flagged with 'L'.
-BODC uses 'M' to flag suspect data.
-'N' flag is used to indicate absent data.
+BODC uses an 'M' to flag suspect data.
+An 'N' flag is used to indicate absent data.

 5. Document all data sets to ensure they can be used in the future without ambiguity or uncertainty.
 Comprehensive documentation is compiled using information supplied by the data originator and any information gained during BODC screening.
 It will include